mairin/icebreaker-women/README.md

 # icebreaker-women
 "Who Am I?"
 Icebreaker cards featuring female leaders.
 The game goes like this:

 - You print out the cards and cut them out.
+(Grab the PDF from this repo)
 - As participants enter the meeting / networking event / etc., you tape one of the cards to their back (don't let them know what theirs says!)
 - The participants can begin to mingle by asking others questions about the